-CBEPS role is to establish, assess and certify the academic qualifications of individuals who apply to
+CBEPS role is to establish, assess and certify the academic qualifications of individuals who apply to degree in surveying.

-The objective of CBEPS is to bring all candidates to the same (university) academic level of a Bachelor's applicants in bridging the gap from their existing academic qualifications to those required under the guidelines of the ACLS IHCS.
+The objective of CBEPS is to bring all candidates to the same (university) academic level of a bachelor's applicants in bridging the gap from their existing academic qualifications to those required under the guidelines of the ACLS IHCS.